 In China, the Civil Aviation Administration of China, or CAAC, published the Guidance on UAV Airworthiness Assessment Based on Operation Risks, or the UAV Airworthiness Guidance, on January 25, 2019, which is based on the assessment classification and management of operational risks of UAVs.
 On May 26, 2020, the Department of Aircraft Airworthiness Certification of the CAAC issued the Administrative Procedures for Airworthiness Assessment of Civil Unmanned Aerial Vehicle Systems (Trial), or the Airworthiness Assessment Procedures, effective on June 1, 2020, with a one-year trial period.
 According to the Airworthiness Assessment Procedures, enterprises shall apply for the approval letter of design and manufacture from the CAAC if they plan to design and manufacture civil unmanned aerial vehicle systems.
 The holder of an approval letter of design and manufacture shall set up an airworthiness examination agency, which shall, in accordance with the Administrative Procedures for the Real-name Registration of Civil UAVs (Draft), complete the pre-registration of the civil unmanned aerial vehicle systems it manufactures and, at the time of a customer's completing the real-name registration and applying for airworthiness approval, conduct verification and inspection and give suggestion to the CAAC as to whether or not to issue the airworthiness approval.
 The airworthiness approval for a private UAV system shall be completed simultaneously with the real-name registration.
 We may be required to comply with these regulatory requirements and to obtain relevant licenses, permits, registrations or certificates under such regulatory requirements.
 However, since the Airworthiness Assessment Procedures is newly enacted, uncertainties still exist in relation to its interpretation and implementation, and there is no detailed rule regarding when and how we should apply for the relevant approvals mentioned therein.
 Additional rules and regulations with respect to the airworthiness of AAVs are still under discussion by the CAAC.
 We are making contributions as a member of the CAAC Special Expert Taskforce.
+On October 29, 2021, CAAC further published Civil Unmanned Aircraft System Airworthiness Certification Management Procedures (Draft for Comments), Civil Unmanned Aircraft System Safety Analysis Guidelines (Draft for Comment), and Civil Unmanned Aircraft Registration Management Procedures (Draft for Comment).
+Such draft UAV rules mainly cover the medium UAVs weigh between 25 kilograms and 150 kilograms, and large UAVs exceed 150 kilograms in weight.
 However, we cannot assure you that we will be able to obtain any of the certificates of design and manufacture or airworthiness as required under the detailed rules and regulations in a timely manner or that we can satisfy the relevant requirements or standards under the detailed rules or regulations to be promulgated in the future, which may materially and adversely affect our business and future prospects.

 Under the Trial Operation Rules (Interim) for Specific Unmanned Aircraft issued by the CAAC on February 1, 2019, or Interim Rules, to start any specific trial operation, the prospective operator of certain classes of UAVs must submit an application and be approved by the CAAC.
 In February 2019, we submitted an application to the CAAC for trial operation in relation to a customer's use of our EHang 216, a model of our passenger-grade AAVs, for aerial logistics use.
-In May 2020, we obtained the trial operation approval from the CAAC.
+In May 2020, we obtained the trial operation approval from the CAAC, which expired on May 31, 2021.
 However, even if this approval is granted by the CAAC, we cannot assure you that it can be extended to the operations of other customers.